Geometrical and Mechanical Characterisation of Hollow Thermoplastic Microspheres for Syntactic Foam Applications: Microsphere Diameters and in-foam Distribution

 \subsection{Results and Discussion}

-Figure \ref{fig::XCTExampleSlices} shows example 2D slices extracted from the 3D reconstruction of each sample.
+Fig.\ \ref{fig::XCTExampleSlices} shows example 2D slices extracted from the 3D reconstruction of each sample.
 In these images, the microspheres can be identified as the dark (low density) circular features.
-It is evident in the lower volume fraction samples that there is a tendency for microspheres to arrange into clusters, as highlighted in Figure \ref{fig::XCTExampleSlices}.
-The presence of irregular lighter patches in the polyurethane matrix is noted and we conjecture that these are small inhomogeneities arising from the polyurethane mixing process that will not affect the mechanical behaviour of the samples significantly.
-For each scan, the microspheres were segmented, as described in Section 2.1 and depicted in Figure \ref{fig::3DCT}.
-Label analysis was conducted to give diameter statistics for each microsphere grade, which are shown in Figure \ref{fig::DiameterStatistics}, with lognormal distribution fits as described in the caption of the figure.
-We calculated the mean diameters to be 21.20 $\pm$ 0.04 \si{\micro\metre} and 35.89 $\pm$ 0.10 \si{\micro\metre} for the 551 and 920 grades, respectively.
-Interestingly, the manufacturers quote a range of 30~-~50 \si{\micro\metre} for the 551 grade and 55~-~85 \si{\micro\metre} for the 920 grade \cite{920_diam_shell}.
-It is unclear however, how the ranges quoted in the manufacturer specifications were obtained.
-In each sample we have scanned, over 60,000 microspheres were identified and analysed.
-Regardless, it is possible that microspheres segregate according to their size as they are dispersed into the foam matrix; potentially leading to a population of smaller microspheres in our samples.
-This could be explored in the future by scanning samples of foam taken from different regions of the same mould.
+As anticipated, we observe a distribution in microsphere diameters across all samples, with 920 grade microspheres being generally larger than those for 551 grade.
+The interior of each microsphere is given by a darker shade, representing the lower density of the encased gas.
+Surrounding each microsphere there is a brighter shaded ring that arises from in-line phase contrast due to differences in X-ray diffraction from the different materials \cite{Mayo2012}.
+Inhomogeneity in the spatial distribution of microspheres is apparent in the lower volume fraction samples, where there is a tendency for microspheres to arrange into clusters as highlighted in Fig.\ \ref{fig::XCTExampleSlices}(e,f).
+The presence of irregular patches in the polyurethane matrix is noted and we conject that these are small inhomogeneities arising from the polyurethane mixing process that will not affect the mechanical behaviour of the samples significantly.
+It was noted that the 40\% volume fraction 920 grade sample contained several non-spherical features, believed to be air bubbles, as shown in Fig.~\ref{fig::XCTExampleSlices}(g,h).
+Such features were not found in any of the other samples.
+It is not known to what extent these bubbles may affect the mechanical properties of the foam.
+Their presence will not affect the characterisation of the microsphere diameter distribution however, as they were removed from the labels prior to analysis.

+For each scan, the microspheres were segmented to allow automated label analysis, as described in Section 2.1 and depicted in Fig.\ \ref{fig::3DCT}.
+This was done to give diameter statistics for the microsphere populations within each sample.
+In each of the 40\% samples we scanned, over 50,000 microspheres were identified and analysed.
+For the 40\% volume fraction samples we calculate the mean microsphere diameters to be 21.378 \si{\micro\metre} and 36.767 \si{\micro\metre} for the 551 and 920 Expancel grades, respectively.
+Averages for the 2\% and 10\% volume fraction foams were also calculated and these were within 5\% of the averages of the 40\% volume fraction foam, for both microsphere grades.
+As the positions of the match-stick samples were chosen arbritrarily, this suggests little segregation of microspheres according to their size within the original foam moulds.